ComScore

 Christy Dawn

 This sustainably and ethically made clothing line is great for those looking to make their wardrobes more eco-friendly.
 Christy Dawn is a spectacular place to pick up a trendy new nap dress or breezy blouse in beautiful rich hues and dainty prints.
-That said, there are also sustainable lounge sets, easy jumpsuits and upcycled leather footwear to shop too.
-If you see something you like, however, we suggest you act fast, as new styles tend to sell out fairly quickly.
+That said, there are also sustainable lounge sets, easy jumpsuits and upcycled leather footwear to shop.
+If you see something you like, however, I suggest you act fast, as new styles tend to sell out fairly quickly.
 Dresses run between $150 and $300, and everything is available in sizes XS to XL.
 There’s also a kids line if your daughter or niece is often envious of your outfits.

 Shop Christy Dawn Standouts